Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Sam Bradford

-fantasy owners this week, as limited practices Wednesday and Thursday only served to confirm that he's not ready for a return to the field.
+Fantasy owners this week, as limited practices Wednesday and Thursday only served to confirm that he's not ready for a return to the field.

 Case Keenum

-will draw another start, downgrading the fantasy prospects of
+will draw another start, downgrading the Fantasy prospects of

 Stefon Diggs